Melissa Martin speaks at the next Bayou Culture Gathering Friday, April 26, 2024

 Miscellany Editor: Keagan Lejeune, McNeese State University, Department of English (2013-2018)

-Maida Owens presented this workshop in two-parts that explores the arts role in dealing with the disruptions in our communities due to environmental changes and cultural strategies that communities can use to welcome newcomers and foster a sense of place for both long-term residents and newcomers.
+Maida Owens presented the Climate Migration and Welcoming Newcomers workshop that explores the disruptions in our communities due to environmental changes and cultural strategies that communities can use to welcome newcomers and foster a sense of place for both long-term residents and newcomers.

-Part Two explores cultural strategies to welcome newcomers using resources from immigration, arts, and folklore scholarship in addition to efforts by the Bayou Culture Collaborative (BCC) to bring culture into the community resilience conversation.
-BCC offers monthly online gatherings and working groups to facilitate communication about issues and develop strategies to address them that are free and open to all.
-The Arts, Culture and Climate Migration Resource List includes all resources used in the two sessions.
+The section on receiving communities explores cultural strategies to welcome newcomers using resources from immigration, arts, and folklore scholarship in addition to efforts by the Bayou Culture Collaborative (BCC) to bring culture into the community resilience conversation.
+This section, with an emphasis on the arts, was recorded as The Role of the Arts in Climate Adaptation and Migration

 Maida Owens is a folklorist who has directed the Louisiana Division of the Arts Folklife Program since 1988.
 She is a founding member of the Bayou Culture Collaborative, an initiative of the Louisiana Folklore Society.
 Through monthly online gatherings and working groups, the BCC connects those interested in the intersection of traditional culture, the arts and science in the face of Louisiana’s land loss and environmental changes.
 Her focus is on the impact of migration upon our cultures in the face of coming disruption.